nasa/cape/doc/common/json/Trajectory.rst

     #.
 Added built-in variables called *config* and *Label* to help organize.

-The run directories for these cases, corresponding to the lines of :file:`Trajectory.dat` above, are the following.
+The run directories for these cases, corresponding to the lines of :file:`RunMatrix.dat` above, are the following.

     .. code-block:: none